 “I was born with blond hair, blue/green eyes in a family that was classified as “Black.”

-The Earle’s were an upper middle class family that lived in a beautiful home in the suburbs of New York City.
-The culture in the household was a amazing and vast feast of international food, variety of diverse cultural music and dance.
+The Earle’s were an upper-middle-class family that lived in a beautiful home in the suburbs of New York City.
+The culture in the household was an amazing and vast feast of international food, a variety of diverse cultural music and dance.
 Carla was the youngest of six children and was considered the “change of life” baby.”

 At six years old, Carla experienced the world of ballet and tap at a local dance school, but when sports interfered, dance was out!
-She did however, have a spiritual experience when she danced and it came quite natural!
-Her mother exposed her to many forms of the arts.
-She went to ballroom competitions, Broadway shows and Off Broadway theatres.
+She did, however, have a spiritual experience when she danced and it came quite naturally!
+Her mother exposed her to many forms of art.
+She went to ballroom competitions, Broadway shows, and Off-Broadway theatres.
 Carla loved going to Manhattan, but at twelve years old, it was seeing the Broadway show Bubblin Brown Sugar that did something to her spirit.
-She envisioned herself on that stage singing, dancing and motivating the audiences to smile for two hours.
+She envisioned herself on that stage singing, dancing, and motivating the audience to smile for two hours.